Estimated reading time: 17 minutes

 - 4 Costly Kitchen Distractions To Avoid While Cooking

-- Building Wealth Strts When You Stop Making Poor Financial Decisions
+- Building Wealth Starts When You Stop Making Poor Financial Decisions

-I’m a 20 something living in Boston MA and working in software development/data analysis.
-I grew up never giving much thought to personal finance and actually used to find it quite boring.
-But in my senior year in college, I took an intro to finance class that changed my entire outlook by teaching me that financial independence was achievable for most people.
+But in my senior year in college, I took an Intro to finance class that changed my entire outlook by teaching me that financial independence was achievable for most people.